SAP/abap-atc-cr-cv-s4hc/README.md

 1. Activate in your ATC check variant the check "Cloud Readiness" -> Usage of Released APIs (Cloudification Repository)

-2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfo_PCE2023_1.json
+2. In the attributes of the check enter the URL to this git repository e.g https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/objectReleaseInfo_PCELatest.json
-(content valid for S/4HANA Cloud Private Edition)
+(content valid only for the latest S/4HANA Cloud Private Edition version)

 For S/4HANA Cloud Private Edition or on-premise, you can use the release version file with the string *PCE* included. e.g. https://raw.githubusercontent.com/SAP/abap-atc-cr-cv-s4hc/main/src/  + filename